 Peanut Butter and Mayo

 This unlikely sandwich combo has a surprising number of fans.
-The Southern tradition came about in the Depression, but it’s stuck around for years, especially in those Southern states.
-While it may have been created out of lack of resources, the sandwich has stuck around thanks to its ability to meld two distinct flavors into one filling meal.
+The Southern tradition came about in the Depression, but it's stuck around for years, especially in Southern states.
+While it may have been created out of lack of resources, the sandwich has endured thanks to its ability to meld two distinct flavors into one filling meal.

 Now, are you brave enough to try out any of these unlikely treats?
 And for more odd foods, don't miss The 20 Weirdest Potato Chip Flavors to Ever Exist.